arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/BackupResource.md

 Possible states:
 - "" - default state, changed to "Pending"
 - "Pending" - state in which object is queued.
-If backup is possible changed to "Scheduled"
+If Backup is possible changed to "Scheduled"
 - "Scheduled" - state which will start create/download process
 - "Download" - state in which download request will be created on ArangoDB
+- "DownloadError" - state when download failed
 - "Downloading" - state for downloading progress
 - "Create" - state for creation, field available set to true
 - "Upload" - state in which upload request will be created on ArangoDB
 - "Uploading" - state for uploading progress
+- "UploadError" - state when uploading failed
-- "Ready" - state when backup object is finished
+- "Ready" - state when Backup is finished
-- "Deleted" - state when backup was once in ready, but was deleted
+- "Deleted" - state when Backup was once in ready, but has been deleted
 - "Failed" - state for failure

 ### `status.message: string`

-State message of the ArangoBackup object
+State message of the ArangoBackup object.

 Required: false